JacobShumateJSU/Blackjack/README.md

 insertCell() | Used in the hit and deal functions in order to add a card into the row that contains either the player or the dealer's card deck. deleteCell() | Used to reset the hands after the previous hand so new cards may be dealt.
 String() | Converts parameters to String data structure/type.
 Used to display calculations on page via html elements.
+appendChild() | Used to append cards to either the player or dealer's deck.